vegaprotocol/specs/specs/0050-epochs.md

  this happens.
 It also shouldn't have any real effect, though (eventually) it may make sense to catch the overflow in the code.

- While hopefully not an issue with golang anymore, ne thing to watch out for is the year 2038 problem; this is a bit unrelated, but can easily hit anything that works on a second-basis.
+ While hopefully not an issue with golang anymore, one thing to watch out for is the year 2038 problem; this is a bit unrelated, but can easily hit anything that works on a second-basis.

-Parameter changes
+## Parameter changes
  All parameters that are changed through a governance vote are valid starting the episode following the one the block is in that finalized the vote.

-Parameters needed at this point are
+## Parameters
 	Epoch length (in seconds)

-(Un)delegation
+# (Un)delegation

 A delegator can lock a token in the smart contract, which is then available for staking (@Danny to provide details where necessary).
 To this end, an Vega token